cheqd/cheqd-infra-aws/README.md

 To create access keys for an IAM user

-Sign in to the AWS Management Console and open the [IAM_console_at] https://console.aws.amazon.com/iam/.
+Sign in to the AWS Management Console and open the [IAM console at](https://console.aws.amazon.com/iam/).

 In the navigation pane, choose Users.